mermolaeva/cls/list.md

 Shipping and handling **within the United States** is $3 for the first book and $1.50 for each additional book.
 International shipping and handling is $15 for each book.

+Note: Due to the ongoing COVID-19 pandemic, our operations were paused for much of this year.
+We are up and running and accepting orders again, but we won't be shipping CLS 54 or 55 until March 2021.
+We are sorry for any inconvenience this may present; you may email us at the address linked above with any more specific inquiries.

 <table>
   	<colgroup width="92" align="center"></colgroup>
 	<colgroup width="570" align="left"></colgroup>